jhmilan/docker.github.io/engine/getstarted-voting-app/deploy-app.md

     Creating service vote_vote
     ```

 2. Verify that the stack deployed as expected with `docker stack services <APP-NAME>`.
+It could take a long while (see 2.1)

     ```
     docker@manager:~$ docker stack services vote